Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A set of interconnected activities that help an organization deliver a valuable service.
 - [ ] A description of one or more services that help address the needs of a target consumer group.
 - [ ] A set of specialized organizational capabilities for enabling value for customers.
-- [x] Recommendations that help an organization when adopting a service management approach.
+- [x] Recommendations that help an organization when adopting a Service Management approach.

 **[⬆ Back to Top](#table-of-contents)**